-My current work focuses on applying techniques from natural language processing to data from businesses, typically chat and emails, although I have also worked wire transaction records, call center records, and other sorts of data.
+I am currently employed in Compliance at Goldman Sachs where I develop tools to help compliance officers monitor the firm's electronic communications.
+I have also worked as a Senior Data Scientist at RedOwl (since acquired by Forcepoint), and as a Senior in the Fraud Investigation and Dispute Services group at EY.
+My work has focused on applying techniques from natural language processing to data from businesses, typically chat and emails, although I have also worked wire transaction records, call center records, and other sorts of data.
 Some of the tasks I've worked on are: language identification in noisy documents, OCR error detection, document classification, and developing tools to help identify fraud or compliance risks.
-I am currently employed as a Senior Data Scientist at RedOwl, and before that I worked in this area as a Senior in the Fraud Investigation and Dispute Services group at EY.

 Before coming to natural lanugage processing, my previous research included: prosodic modeling and analysis, particularly for speech synthesis; phonology; and documenting Ajagbe, a language spoken in Benin.